matteocarpi/julia/_posts/2020-01-24-theater-spinnerei.md

   Focus is on devising interdiciplinary theatre work, creating artistic research and sharing the practise in workshops.
 Therefore Theater Spinnerei chooses regional and international Collaborations.

-  The first project to be realized by Theater Spinnerei is **„Oh Austria“.**The theatrical research unfolds between a feeling of homesickness, homeland love and the critical discussion abouth the „identity“ of Austria and the term „home“.
+  The first project to be realized by Theater Spinnerei is _„Oh Austria“_.
+The theatrical research unfolds between a feeling of homesickness, homeland love and the critical discussion abouth the „identity“ of Austria and the term „home“.
 It will be developed with friendly support of Viertelfestival Niederösterreich 2020.

   **Theater Spinnerei** ist ein in Österreich ansässiger Theaterverein unter der künstlerischen Leitung von Julia Vandehof.